Arkaaito/mentor_encyclopedia/best_practices/pand.md

 ### Alterxy Expectations
 There will be occassional questions that will revolve around implementation of a certain function in Alteryx such as the [`FindString` function](https://help.alteryx.com/current/index.htm#Reference/Functions.htm#String).
 You are encouraged to help the student by pointing them to the proper online documentation for Alteryx here: https://help.alteryx.com/current/index.htm

 Students may have questions that relate to a predictive tool such as ARIMA.
 Alteryx's predictive tools actually use R's implementations and you can lookup the R documentation and help explain certain options and concepts related to the R tool.
-Feel free to post in the Slack community to get help on which R tool matches with Alteryx's predictive tool.
+Feel free to post in the Mentor Slack community to get help on which R tool matches with Alteryx's predictive tool.

 We expect students will have the most issues with concepts rather than using the Alteryx software because the course will show students how to use the necessary functions needed to run their predictive models.